"HOW TIME KEEPS SLIPPING AWAY"

 2018 RELEASE PROJECT

 Bringing Where Is Love to the girls' fans proved to be a long and complicated process for DNR.
 Having been alerted to the songs' existence by Steve Rowland, the one-time music producer who negotiated the sisters' record deal with Supreme Records, it took another year or two to track down its writer Trevor Cummings.
 Unbelievably, after years of thinking it was lost, Trevor had only recently rediscovered his recording, a matter of days before he was contacted by DNR.
 Serendipity!
 Sadly, being stored on a home cassette format for over 30 years had impacted somewhat on the sound quality, but the girls’ voices and the instant appeal of the song, was still apparent.

 Initially, DNR were uncertain about how best to present Where Is Love, but they knew that it would be incredibly important for the fans to hear it.
 After all, a consistent dream of many who had been in contact through the official website was for some unheard recordings from the sisters to come to light.
 That the track featured Mel on solo lead, and that it had been so instrumental in bringing the sisters into the public eye, made releasing the recording a no-brainer!
 However, it was clear that putting Where Is Love out there in its original form would not have been possible.
-Instead, DNR's thoughts turned to the possibility of extracting the vocals, then re-producing the track but, as a multi-track of Where Is Love no longer exists, it appeared that isolating a clear vocal a-capella would also not be possible.
+Instead, DNR's thoughts turned to the possibility of extracting the vocals, then re-producing the track but, as a multi-track of Where Is Love no longer exists, it appeared that isolating a clear vocal a cappella would also not be possible.
 Then, in 2014, DNR were given hope by the global leaders in audio source separation, Audionamix (the company behind hugely successful projects for greats such as Barbra Streisand, Elvis Presley, Donna Summer, and commercial movies from Warner Brothers.)
-Audionamix began to work on the track and, after an incredibly long and intricate process, which lasted for several months, they delivered a usable a-capella.
+Audionamix began to work on the track and, after an incredibly long and intricate process, which lasted for several months, they delivered a usable a cappella.